Molly Brodak: Career

 In a feature on NPR's All Things Considered, Brodak described the ethical process of Bandit's subject, which detailed her experience as the daughter of a multiple felon bankrobber in Detroit, Michigan: "Every family has darkness and heaviness that people would prefer to not talk about.
 And when you choose to become the person who's going to bring light to the dark family secrets, you can sometimes be perceived as the betrayer."
 An excerpt from Bandit appeared in Best American Nonrequired Reading 2016.
 In 2018, she was a recipient of an NEA fellowship for prose.

 Brodak's poems appeared widely, including in Granta, Poetry, Fence, Map Literary, NY Tyrant, Diode, New Orleans Review, Ninth Letter, Colorado Review, Bateau, and Hayden's Ferry Review.
-Her poem Jesus inspired the song I WHO BEND THE TALL GRASSES by Lingua Ignota (musician).
+Her poem Jesus inspired the song I WHO BEND THE TALL GRASSES by Lingua Ignota.

 Her collection, The Cipher, won the 2019 Pleiades Press Editors Prize, and was published in 2020.

-Brodak was also the founder of Kookie House, a baking company that specializes in unique cookies and cakes.
+Brodak was also the founder of Kookie House, a baking blog about unique cookies and cakes.
 In 2017, she appeared as a finalist on the Great American Baking Show.

 Death

 Brodak died on March 8, 2020.
-According to the New York Times, her husband, Blake Butler, gave the cause of death as suicide and she had struggled with depression since childhood.
+According to The New York Times, her husband, Blake Butler, gave the cause of death as suicide by gunshot.
+She had struggled with depression since childhood.

+In 2023, Butler published a memoir, called Molly, detailing his relationship with Brodak up until her death.